regismantunes/RA.SDK/README.md

 ## About the Project

-The **RegisAntunes.Utilities** NuGet package offers a collection of time-saving utilities for developers with general-purpose utility classes and extensions for .NET, designed to centralize, improve, and simplify common development tasks.
-Utilities have been consolidated from multiple projects with a focus on reusability and extensibility.
-All features are tested with [xUnit](https://xunit.net/) to ensure reliability.
+The **RegisAntunes.Utilities** and **RegisAntunes.Utilities.Windows** NuGet package offers a collection of time-saving utilities for developers with general-purpose utility classes and extensions for .NET, designed to centralize, improve, and simplify common development tasks.
+The test project use [xUnit](https://xunit.net/) to ensure reliability, fill free to sugest new implementations.

-## Features
+## **RegisAntunes.Utilities** Features

 ### 1. Stopwatch Extensions